SassuDragos/reddit-demo-app/README.md

 Create an Android app in Java/Kotlin, that consumes the Reddit API https://www.reddit.com/dev/api/ with two activities (master/detail):
-- first activity shows posts from the front page in a list. each post should have a Comments button.
+- first activity shows posts from the front page in a list. each article should have a Comments button.
-- tapping a row item opens the link from the post (use intents to open using preferred browser)
+- tapping a row item opens the link from the article (use intents to open using preferred browser)
 - tapping the comments button opens the details activity2 which lists comments.

 Post list should be paginated using Reddit's pagination mechanism.